 It’s time to set up your Google Ad Grant!
 Part 3 of our series will take you through the Ad Grants set up process, step by step.

-Google Ad Grants helps connect people with non-profit organisations (NFPs), through free Google ads but if you’re not familiar with Google Ad Grants, check out Part 2 of our series for a simple guide.
+Google Ad Grants help connect people with non-profit organisations (NFPs), through free Google ads but if you’re not familiar with Google Ad Grants, check out Part 2 of our series for a simple guide.